junxit/us-congress-bills-110/metadata.md

 - 2008-06-17 — Placed on the Union Calendar, Calendar No. 456.
 - 2008-06-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-715.
 - 2008-06-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-715.
+- 2008-06-19 — Considered as unfinished business. (consideration: CR H5595)
+- 2008-06-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 6/17/2008 H5430)
+- 2008-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 6/17/2008 H5430)